Vaibhav-Patel19/BSE/README.md

   - Payments App provides payment of bill facility to a user.
 Integrated RazorPay Payments Sytems in which user can pay through all Online Payments modes possible.

+Bar Stock Exchange (BSE) - Project Summary

+## Project Overview

+Bar Stock Exchange (BSE) is an innovative web-based mobile application designed to revolutionize the food and drink ordering experience in restaurants, cafes, and bars.
+The project replaces traditional hardcopy menus with a digital solution that allows customers to scan a QR code, browse menu items, place orders, and make payments—all without requiring waiter intervention.
+What sets this application apart is its unique stock market-themed approach to drink pricing, where beverage prices dynamically fluctuate in real-time based on demand algorithms, creating an interactive and gamified ordering experience.

+## Key Features

+Dynamic Pricing System

+Implemented a stock market-inspired algorithm that causes drink prices to increase or decrease asynchronously during the ordering process
+Created real-time price updates using AJAX and jQuery to provide immediate feedback to users without page reloads Designed visual indicators showing price trends to enhance the interactive experience QR Code-Based Access

+Developed a streamlined entry system where customers scan a QR code to access the digital menu Eliminated the need for app installation, making the solution instantly accessible on any mobile device Integrated with the registration system to track customer orders and preferences End-to-End Payment Solution

+Implemented Razorpay payment gateway integration for secure online transactions Supported multiple payment methods including credit/card, UPI, and digital wallets Created a comprehensive payment tracking system with detailed bill generation User Authentication

+Integrated Google Sign-In functionality using the Gmail API to simplify the authentication process Implemented social authentication to reduce friction in the user onboarding experience Created secure user session management for order tracking and history Responsive UI/UX Design

+Designed a mobile-first interface optimized for various screen sizes and devices Implemented smooth scrolling and intuitive navigation for enhanced user experience Created visually appealing menu displays with filtering options (Newest, Most Ordered)

+## Technical Architecture

+Modular Django Structure

+The application follows a modular architecture with three primary Django apps:
+Main App: Core functionality including home page, explore section, menu displays (food and bar), and order management Registration App: Handles user authentication, QR code scanning, and account management Payments App: Manages the entire payment flow, Razorpay integration, and billing Technology Stack

+Backend: Python with Django framework
+Frontend: HTML, CSS, JavaScript, jQuery, AJAX
+Database: SQLite
+Payment Processing: Razorpay API
+Authentication: Google OAuth (Gmail API)
+Deployment: Azure App Service (as indicated by deployment files) Data Models

+The application uses several key data models:
+User profiles for customer information
+Food and bar menu items with dynamic attributes
+Order tracking for both food and drink items
+Payment records linked to user orders
+Implementation Highlights

+Asynchronous Price Updates

+The dynamic pricing system uses asynchronous JavaScript to update drink prices in real-time without requiring page refreshes, creating a fluid and interactive experience similar to watching stock market fluctuations.
+Comprehensive Testing

+The codebase includes unit tests for views and models, demonstrating a commitment to code quality and reliability.
+Test files show coverage of critical functionality including order processing and payment handling.
+Admin Dashboard

+A custom admin interface allows restaurant staff to manage menu items, track orders, and monitor sales performance.
+The admin panel provides insights into popular items and peak ordering times.
+Deployment Configuration

+The project includes Azure deployment workflows, indicating production readiness and cloud deployment capabilities.

+## Business Value

+Enhanced Customer Experience: Eliminates wait times for ordering and payment, improving overall satisfaction COVID-19 Safety: Addresses hygiene concerns by removing shared physical menus Increased Engagement: The gamified pricing creates a unique, memorable experience that differentiates venues Operational Efficiency: Reduces staff requirements for taking orders and processing payments Data Collection: Provides valuable insights into customer preferences and ordering patterns

+## Conclusion

+Bar Stock Exchange represents an innovative solution to modernize the restaurant and bar experience through digital transformation.
+By combining dynamic pricing algorithms with a seamless mobile ordering system, the application creates a unique value proposition for both businesses and customers.
+The modular Django architecture ensures maintainability and extensibility, while the comprehensive feature set addresses the end-to-end journey from menu browsing to payment processing.

 <a id = "getting-started"></a>
 ## Getting Started